All Episodes

 With the discoveries, here's something that's even just as important, Art.

-that Southwest of Cairo that no one's been there because it's so dry until Lake Nassau was made in 1968.
+Think about the fact that they had laborers digging in the desert 450 miles southwest of Cairo that no one's been there because it's so dry until Lake Nasser was made in 1968,

-And here you are talking about something that's 10,000 years old minimum
+Here you are talking about something that's 10,000 years old, minimum, with something else below it.

-Now this would literally shatter and in fact, bring up questions about
+Now, this would literally shatter and in fact bring up questions about whether the Egyptians, in fact, did build the pyramids.

-This would really seriously threaten all of Egyptian culture and history and understanding of themselves.
+it would really seriously threaten all of Egyptian culture and history and understanding of themselves.

-Well, that too.
+Well, that too, that's true.

-You know, I can include the whole world because as I watch this, the same way you watch it, the same way so many other people out there who listen to this show are looking, I get the opportunity That I can go literally any place I want to go there because I care about the preservation of a certain perspective of the culture of Egypt and the preservation of how it's done.
+You know, I can include the whole world because as I watch this, the same way you watch it, and the same way so many other people out there who listen to this show are looking, I get the opportunity that I can go literally any place I want to go there because I care about the preservation of a certain perspective of the culture of Egypt and the preservation of how it's done.

-And I look at, they have the procedures that they use, some are bureaucratic handicaps, but others are really surrounding protection.
+And I look at, they have the procedures that they use.

-But I look at the work of Graham and I look at the work of Robert and John Anthony West and I look at this work And I walk the ground.
+But I look at the work of Graham and I look at the work of Robert and John Anthony West, and I look at this work and I walk the ground.

 I go over there and I can feel that there is something happening.